grafana/tempo/docs/sources/getting-started/traces.md

 ## Terminology

 Data source
-: A basic storage for data such as a database, a flat file, or even live references or measurements from a device. dA file, database, or service that provides data.
+: A basic storage for data such as a database, a flat file, or even live references or measurements from a device.
+A file, database, or service that provides data.
 For example, traces data is imported into Grafana by configuring and enabling a Tempo data source.

 Exemplar
 : Any data that serves as a detailed example of one of the observations aggregated into a metric.
 An exemplar contains the observed value together with an optional timestamp and arbitrary trace IDs, which are typically used to reference a trace.